 As in any winter shelter, condensation can quickly form on the roof and walls of the shelter.
 A dome shape (as opposed to a cube shape) allows the condensation to roll down the walls instead of dripping directly on your body.

 4. Entrance Tunnel Is Located Below the Main Shelter

 There are two benefits to this design trait.
 First, by keeping the entrance low, wind won’t be able to get into the cave.
 Secondly, because heat rises, the design also helps trap heat inside the main shelter.

-This cave was made by Washington State Department of Transportation crew so they could get out of the wind while working.
+This cave was made by the Washington State Department of Transportation crew, so they could get out of the wind while working.
 While it’s better than being completely exposed to the elements, this cave design won’t trap heat well because the entrance is level with the chamber.

 Snow Cave vs. Igloo

 An igloo is very similar to a snow cave.
 The main differences are that an igloo is made with pre-formed blocks of snow.
 The snow must be high quality, and the blocks are packed firm.
 A lot of work goes into making an igloo, and they are meant to be semi-permanent dwellings.